Soluling home Document home

 Segmentation (Wikipedia) is the process of dividing the text into meaningful units.
 In most cases, this meaningful unit is a sentence.
 This is why Soluling can break sentences into segments.
 Segmentation uses segmentation rules to specify how text is spitted into segments.
 SRX (Wikipedia) standard is used to represent segmentation rules.
 There can be three kinds of rules:

 |Break||A rule that specifies a segment boundary.
-If a rule provided a positive match then all exceptions are also checked.
-If no exception matches then the break rules set a segment break.|
+If a rule provided a positive match, then all exceptions are also checked.
+If no exception matches, then the break rules set a segment break.|

-|Break no exception||Like above but no exception is possible.
-This rule is much faster than standard break rule that must also check for each exception rules.|
+|Break no exception||Like above, but no exception is possible.
+This rule is much faster than the standard break rule that must also check for each exception rule.|

 |Exception||An exception rule of standard break rule.
 Here you can specify exceptions.
-For example "He is Dr. Muller." is one segment but without exception rules a period rule would break it into two segments: "He is Dr." and "Muller.".
-This is what we don't want so we specify an exception rule that sets all Dr. to not to be a segment boundary.
+For example, "He is Dr. Muller." is one segment, but without exception rules, a period rule would break it into two segments: "He is Dr." and "Muller.".
+This is what we don't want, so we specify an exception rule that sets all Dr. to not to be a segment boundary.

-Exception rules are most often language specific so each language contains its own set of exception rules.
+Exception rules are most often language-specific, so each language contains its own set of exception rules.

-When localizing subtitle files you have an option to use segmentation.
+When localizing subtitle files, you have an option to use segmentation.